-The lifeboat was stood down and returned to station, arriving at 7:55am.
+The crew were stood down and returned home.

 The lifeboat was stood down and returned to station.